CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 \* You can also set the shortest full-width space to 0.025 seconds and use it to break up accent phrases by entering lines like "みなさん　こんにちは".

-\* When there are consecutive pause characters such as `・・・` in a sentence, the pause length will be reflected in the number of pause characters.

 \* If you want the length of silence at the end of the WAV to be zero, turn off "Affects on Export Audio File".

 ### Default Preset